 InterUSS acknowledges the resource constraints faced by participants and is committed to delivering a solution that is easy to deploy and maintain.
 At the same time, it offers well-defined API contracts to allow participants the flexibility to implement custom designs if desired.

 To streamline deployment, InterUSS will offer a pre-packaged container, similar to the existing core-service, which will encapsulate all consensus logic and include SQL bindings for the persistence layer.
-Additionally, for greater convenience, InterUSS will provide a container with an integrated PostgreSQL database, simplifying the setup of the persistence layer for participants.
+Additionally, for greater convenience, InterUSS will provide an integrated second/separate container with a database, simplifying the setup of the persistence layer for participants.
 This approach ensures that users have the option to either use the provided turnkey solution or implement their own configurations with minimal overhead.

 Maintenance will be similar to the current architecture - updates will deploy via new container versions.

+Migration

+To minimize required development effort, DSS instance hosts are expected to deploy this new implementation by tearing down their CockroachDB-based implementation and bringing up an instance of the new implementation in their place.
+This upgrade process is expected to require a pause in operations for the duration of this update.
+InterUSS does not intend to provide a live migration plan from the CockroachDB implementation to the implementation described in this document.

 Phase 1 execution plan